 COL STREIT: Now, you, as a trained investigator, I'm just going to ask you your opinions about some matters.
-So in relation to an investigation where you were providing effectively Coronial assistance, in those circumstances would you agree that the obtaining of witness statements as

-5 circumstances, would you agree that the obtaining of witness statements as early as possible proximate to an incident is good practice?
+So in relation to an investigation where you were providing effectively Coronial assistance, in those circumstances, would you agree that the obtaining of witness statements as early as possible proximate to an incident is good practice?